 But they did have a choice, didn’t they?
 The Warriors have known since 2009 that Andris Biedrins has developed a chronic condition called Osteitis Pubis, and will never again resemble the player he once was.
 Joe Lacob had a choice at the beginning of this season.
 He could have amnestied Andris Biedrins and signed Tyson Chandler or DeAndre Jordan.
 Signed some veteran backup players.
 Signed a veteran coach like Rick Adelman — or Mike D’Antoni — who not only believes in playing up-tempo, but knows how to coach it.
 And had the Warriors pointed at the top of the Western Conference standings.
 This season.

 Lacob really didn’t want you to think about that, which is why he immediately wasted his amnesty on Charlie Bell, using the cover of his Kabuki Theatre attempt at DeAndre Jordan.
-And sent his mouthpieces out with a talking point he knew wasn’t true: the resurgence and return to glory of Andris Biedrins.
+And sent his mouthpieces out with a talking point he knew was a lie: the resurgence and return to glory of Andris Biedrins.

 The outcome of this Warriors trade won’t be clear for some time.
 But one thing we can be clear on, right now, are the actual reasons that this trade was made.
 They are not the same reasons currently being spouted by the Warriors brass, and being dutifully regurgitated by the main-stream media.